 In beachside Mentone, a sturdy post-war dwelling, the Clinker Brick House, has been given extended living spaces that more fully realise the potential of the site.
 With a deflecting sweep of linked rooms that curl around the south edge, deeply shaded interiors benefit from an expansive, sunny northerly garden outlook.

-Using black brick this new volume gently touches the existing but establishes a new architectural form and identity for the rear of site.
-Overhead and forming the other central element of this project, a concrete roof with a large openings cut into it works twofold.
-Firstly, creating a protected outdoor terrace that extends from the interior living spaces and that also supports a roof garden from which planting tumbles through the voids, a cooling and softening grotto-like gesture.
+The black brick addition gently touches the existing house but establishes a new architectural form and identity for the rear of the site.
+Overhead, forming the other central element of this project, a concrete roof with ‘Scarpa-esque’ openings works twofold.
+Firstly, creating a protected outdoor terrace that comes off internal living spaces, and secondly, supporting a roof garden from which planting tumbles through the voids, a cooling and softening grotto-like gesture.
 The shadow plays of roof voids reach deep into the interior, where the path towards the most secluded depths is punctuated by the altar-like island bench, which appears glowingly sheathed in precious metal.